Rcc999/MCoT-4m-XL/README_MCOT.md

 - `cfgs/data_vqa.yaml`: Dataset configuration for VQA
 - `cfgs/mcot_post_training.yaml`: Configuration for MCOT post-training
 - `cfgs/data_mcot.yaml`: Multi-task dataset configuration for MCOT

+The `update_paths.py` script ensures all configuration files use the correct paths for the model and datasets.

 ## Model Architecture